spark-94/BBS/README.md

     setup_dihe_rest.str (for dihedral restraint)
         - modified from membrane_restraint2.str form Membrane-Builder

-which generates output PSF, CRD, PDB, and system information in
+Generated outputs (PSF, CRD, PDB, and system information) are saved in

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations

-	The following scripts are read
-		toppar.str (for reading CHARMM force field parameters) crystal_image.str (for setting up PBC & Crystal system) checkfft.py (for calc. numbers of grids for PME) setup_dihe_rest.str (for dihedral restraint)
-			- modified from membrane_restraint2.str form Membrane-Builder

     use step3_bbs_assembly_mini_snapshots.inp (for PDBs after each minimization)